Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

-2. Prepare Your Seedbed Ready to Plant
+2. Prepare Your Seedbed and Make It Ready to Plant

 Start by removing weeds, shrubs and trees from your planting bed.
 You may have to cut down tall trees as they limit the amount of light reaching your crop.
 Gather and safely deposit all the plant remains to reduce the possibility of pest or disease development.

 Dig your whole seedbed with a suitable tool like a hoe.
 Cowpeas have shallow roots, so you don’t have to dig too deep.
 If there are soil clods, break them up with a suitable tool like a rake.

 Remove roots and any other foreign materials from the soil.
 Debris can hinder the growth of roots, so ensure they are not present before you plant.
 Some roots, especially tubers, can continue to absorb water and nutrients from the soil, so it is important to eradicate them from the bed.

 Raised beds are good for any crop, so if you think you need a raised bed, get some more soil from another safe location and add it to your bed.
 You can also raise your bed with a compost which is a great soil fertility booster.
 Ensure you thoroughly mix the compost with the soil.